 What is a bank referral program?

-A financial referral program, or bank referral program, encourages your customers to recommend your bank, credit union, or financial institution to their friends, colleagues, and family members.
+A bank referral program encourages your customers to recommend your bank, credit union, or financial institution to people they know, and rewards them with a referral incentive whenever their friends start banking with you.

-Often, financial referral programs also reward the newly referred person when they open an account, to further encourage the new business.
+Ideally, financial referral programs also reward the newly referred person when they open an account, to further encourage the new business.
+And the best bank referral programs are automated with software, so it’s easy to track who was responsible for each referral.

 Referral programs are a popular way for businesses in all industries to acquire new clients through the power of word-of-mouth marketing.
 Instead of marketing with your bank’s own campaign messages, financial referral programs motivate your existing customers to spread the word about your bank to their friends and family.